Search for missing Rantoul man ramped up

 Franklin has medical issues for which he needs regular medication.
-He lives alone in an apartment in the 400 block of East Campbell Drive and uses a unique looking bicycle to get around.
+He lives alone in an apartment in the 400 block of East Campbell Drive and uses a unique-looking bicycle (at left) to get around.
 He doesn’t drive, Sullivan said.

 “A family member who is not in frequent contact with him tried to reach him around Aug.
 29,” he said.